What Should Be in an AI Acceptable Use Policy? A Canadian MSP’s Field Guide for 2026

 I have authored AI AUPs for eleven Canadian SMB clients across professional services, healthcare-adjacent firms, and FRFI vendors.
 The seven-clause structure has held in every engagement.
 What varies is which failure mode the client arrives with.

-Book a free 30-minute IT assessment and map your AI policy gap
+Book a free 30-minute IT consultation and map your AI policy gap

 Ontario firms applying this AUP framework to legal practice should pair it with the Law Society of Ontario AI policy template for LSO-specific clause language, and the LawPRO insurance and AI errors disclosure obligations playbook for Rule 7.8-1 incident response.